stenbln/blog/_posts/2016-11-15-investing-now-in-facebook-is-a-good-idea.markdown

 ---
 layout:     post
-title:      "Why now investing in the Facebook's stock is a great idea?"
+title:      "Why investing in the Facebook's stock is a great idea now?"
 subtitle:   ""
 date:       2016-11-15 17:00:00
 author:     "Josip Vukoja"